-Required courses, such as Evidence, Legal Profession, or courses purporting to satisfy the writing or skills requirement, will not be approved absent an extraordinary circumstance.
+Required courses, such as Evidence, Legal Profession, or courses purporting to satisfy the upper division writing or experiential requirements, will not be approved absent an extraordinary circumstance.
 Visits for reasons of career exploration or personal convenience cannot be approved.
 If a leave of absence can address the situation, then the student will be placed on leave of absence.
 Students interested in pursuing permission for a hardship visit or leave of absence should consult the Dean of Students Office.